 - Has anyone ever influenced you in a conversation or everyday discussion?

-- Have you ever considered joining groups like Cardiff Youth Council?
+- Have you ever considered joining groups like your local youth council?

 Top Links & Videos

-About My Vote – Lots of easy-to-understand info about voting in different elections in the UK!
+Your Vote Matters – Lots of easy-to-understand info about voting in different elections in the UK!

 Your Assembly – “A dedicated website for young people to learn about the National Assembly for Wales.”